pmahmud/javapractice/README.md

 The following list is little bit unorganized at the moment.
 I have done whatever came up in my mind.
-Later I may want to come back to it and organize a bit so that somebody else can this repo useful.
+Later I may want to come back to it and organize a bit so that somebody else can find this repo useful.

 List of files in this directory
 ------------------------------------